Mario2334/assembly_task/README.md

 ## Introduction

 ---
-Museum Visitor API to get visitor data for a month based on https://data.lacity.org/Arts-Culture/Museum-Visitors/trxm-jn3c
+Museum Visitor API to get visitor data for a month based on given [data](https://data.lacity.org/Arts-Culture/Museum-Visitors/trxm-jn3c).
+This API is built on Express and Node js and Soda API layer.

+API Doc:

-Museum Visitors KPI for a month
+* Museum Visitors KPI for a month

 `GET /api/visitors?date=1404198000231`